HasakiShiro/mylab2/README.md

 > - Hello my name is Yu Jie
 > - Hello my name is Lee Yi Qing
 > - Hello my name is Cao Qi
 >
-> 6. After that, please commit your changes and push your local revised README.md back to this Github repository.
-> 7. Everyone in the class should be able to see the commonly updated README.md contents at this repository.
 > This file is revised by Yi Qing at 20:20 pm on 30 Aug 2023
 >
 > - hello world for **week 1 labs**
 > - Bye bye world